bybitapp/socialbank/README.md

 | Override PORT on machine by setting ```PORT=8080``` in your root directory ```.env``` file

+## How set FriendlyName in OPC API

+Full names and descriptions should be stored in our internal database

+* External Accounts   - SOCIALBANK.[OrganizationUUID]
+* Managed Accounts    - SOCIALBANK.[OrganizationUUID].[ProjectUUID]
+* Virtual Cards       - SOCIALBANK.[OrganizationUUID].[ProjectUUID].[CardUUID]

 ## TODO

 * mongodb (noSQL) integration